bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

 1. Test the functionality using the web application by clicking the `Buy` link next to a product.
 Verify the behavior when you enter a too large amount!

 !!! example "SUBMISSION"
-    Create a **screenshot** of the web page listing the products.
+    Create a **screenshot** of the web page listing the products **after successfully adding at least one new product**.
 Save the screenshot as `f1.png` and submit with the other files of the solution.
 The screenshot shall display the **list of products**.
 Verify that your **Neptun code** is visible on the image at the bottom of the page!
 The screenshot is required to earn the points.